About the Major in Human Communication Sciences

 AP and IB Credit

-AP credits cannot be applied to the Human Communication Sciences major, but they may apply to distribution requirements.
-The Weinberg College of Arts and Sciences determines what scores will earn what credit at NU.
+AP credits cannot be applied to the Human Communication Sciences major, but they may apply to distribution requirements (see SoC Table).
 If your credit is not yet posted, have your scores sent from the College Board to the Registrar’s Office for processing.

 Once your AP/IB credit is posted to your transcript, it can be applied to your distribution requirements as follows: